Benjamin Franklin: View on inoculation

 The concept of preventing smallpox by variolation was introduced to colonial America by an African slave named Onesimus via his owner Cotton Mather in the early eighteenth century, but the procedure was not immediately accepted.
 James Franklin's newspaper carried articles in 1721 that vigorously denounced the concept.

-However, by 1736 Benjamin Franklin, by then a prominent Boston citizen, was known as a supporter of the procedure.
+However, by 1736 Benjamin Franklin was known as a supporter of the procedure.
 Therefore, when four-year-old "Franky" died of smallpox, opponents of the procedure circulated rumors that the child had been inoculated, and that this was the cause of his subsequent death.
 When Franklin became aware of this gossip, he placed a notice in the Pennsylvania Gazette, stating: "I do hereby sincerely declare, that he was not inoculated, but receiv'd the Distemper in the common Way of Infection ...
-I intended to have my Child inoculated.".
+I intended to have my Child inoculated."
 The child had a bad case of flux diarrhea, and his parents had waited for him to get well before having him inoculated.
 Franklin wrote in his Autobiography: "In 1736 I lost one of my sons, a fine boy of four years old, by the small-pox, taken in the common way.
 I long regretted bitterly, and still regret that I had not given it to him by inoculation.
 This I mention for the sake of parents who omit that operation, on the supposition that they should never forgive themselves if a child died under it; my example showing that the regret may be the same either way, and that, therefore, the safer should be chosen."

+Views on the future of technology

+In a letter to Joseph Priestley (8 Feb.
+1780), Benjamin Franklin speculated that in the future "all Diseases may by sure means be prevented or cured, not excepting even that of Old Age, and our Lives lengthened at pleasure even beyond the antediluvian Standard".
+In the same letter, Franklin wrote:

+The rapid progress true science now makes, occasions my regretting sometimes that I was born so soon: it is impossible to imagine the height to which may be carried, in a thousand years, the power of man over matter; we may perhaps learn to deprive large masses of their gravity, and give them absolute levity for the sake of easy transport.
+Agriculture may diminish its labour and double its produce...

+In 1773, Franklin imagined a technology similar to cryonics:

+I wish it were possible to invent a method of embalming drowned persons in such a manner that they might be recalled to life at any period, however distant; for having a very ardent desire to see and observe the state of America a hundred years hence...